ulisacosta/movie_app/README.md

 # movie_app
 Movie list

-Using API movie to practice
+Creating a Movie List Using a Movie API for Practice

 Look for the currently popular movies --> [Live Demo](https://apimovielistapp.netlify.app/)